 2.3.3 Animation from Interactions (AAA)

 Websites may use motion animation that’s triggered by a specific interaction.
-This type of animation should have an option to disable it whenever possible.
+This type of non-essential animation should have an option to disable it whenever possible.
 For example, little animations that follow a mouse cursor as it moves can be very distracting for those with cognitive disabilities or possibly trigger a vestibular disorder reaction (including distraction, dizziness, headaches and nausea).

 Multipoint or path-based gestures (think some of the more complex trackpad controls, such as 2-fingered zoom) should have an option to be used with a single pointer/cursor on websites wherever possible.
 Some users with disabilities can’t use those gestures on a trackpad at all and need a way to operate important website tasks – such as cropping a photo with an online tool.

 2.5.2 Pointer Cancellation (A)

 This addition generally requires pointer activation to be very accurate when using a cursor.
 That includes the ability to cancel or reverse a function, and to make sure that a pointer doesn’t accidentally activate the wrong button through inaccuracy.
 This is to help those using pointers with vision or motor-related disabilities, as well as those using touchscreens.
 It also helps all users avoid annoying accidental selections by making sure the down-event of the pointer (mouse click) isn’t used solely to compete an action or function unless essential (essential example: a water gun game in which a touch event happens on initial press – it wouldn’t make sense if the duck was not “hit” until lift of the finger/click).

 User interfaces must use accurate labels with text that always matches the text displayed on the interface.
 In other words, buttons should be programmatically tagged (i.e. alt text, aria-label and aria-labelledby attributes) so it matches the button text.
 This helps screen readers and voice controls.

-When mobile devices encounter digital content that can be controlled by motion (i.e., tilting or shaking the device), this actuation should have the option to be disabled when possible, unless it can be supported using assistive technology or is essential to its function – i.e., a step tracker.
+When mobile devices encounter digital content that can be controlled by motion (i.e., tilting or shaking the device), this actuation should have the option to be disabled, when possible, unless it can be supported using assistive technology or is essential to its function – i.e., a step tracker.

 2.5.5 Target Size (AAA)

 Target size for clicking with a pointer, etc., should be at least 44 by 44 CSS pixels.
-There are certain exceptions, like an anchor link in text or the ability for users to choose the size of the target.
+There are certain exceptions, like an inline text link or when the size is controlled by the user agent.

 2.5.6 Concurrent Input Mechanisms (AAA)

 Here the WCAG 2.1 says web content should not restrict use of input modalities available – in other words, website operation should be compatible with keyboard, mouse, stylus, voice controls, etc., and be able to switch between the seamlessly.

 4.1.3 Status Messages (AA)

-Blue Atlas Marketing’s experienced team is standing by to help you with accessibility design decisions and new web development goals.
+Blue Atlas Marketing’s experienced team can assist you with accessibility design decisions and new web development goals.
 Talk to us about what you need and where accessibility is a priority: We can help diagnose issues and make changes that will make your site friendlier for everyone while meeting compliance requirements.